hmanchev/ui5-uiveri5/README.md

 * Automatic synchronization with UI5 app rendering so there is no need to add waits and sleeps to your test.
 Tests are reliable by design.
 * Tests are written in synchronous manner, no callbacks, no promise chaining so are really simple to write and maintain.
 * Full power of webdriverjs, protractor and jasmine - deferred selectors, custom matchers, custom locators.
-* Control selectors (OPA declarative matchers) allow locating and interacting with UI5 controls.
+* Control locators (OPA declarative matchers) allow locating and interacting with UI5 controls.
-* Does not depend on testability support in applications - no problem with autorefreshing views, animated transitions, authentications over OAuth2 providers, etc.
+* Does not depend on testability support in applications - works with autorefreshing views, resizing elements, animated transitions.
+* Declarative authentications - authentication flow over OAuth2 providers, etc.
-* Open-source (Outbound OSS is in process), console operation, fully configurable, no need for java (comming soon) or IDE.
+* Open-source (Outbound OSS is in process), console operation (CI ready), fully configurable, no need for java (comming soon) or IDE.
 * Covers full ui5 browser matrix - Chrome,Firefox,IE,Edge,Safari,iOS,Android.

 #### Upcomming